anujpandey3482/Nykaa_PYTHON_Project/README1.md

 | `Revenue` | Revenue generated |
 | `ROI` | Return on investment (as provided in the raw data) |

-> ⚠️ Note: `nykaa_data.csv` is **not included** in this repo.
-Place your own copy of the dataset in the project's root folder before running the notebook.

 ---

 ## 🧰 Tools & Libraries